-In June, Lentz opened a zero-waste grocery store, Scoop Marketplace, which sells all-organic, package-free food and home goods.
-Her First Hill storefront (151 12th Ave.) is a bright and airy space shared with The Works.
-She hopes the store can help people learn to shop with less garbage.
+In June 2020, Stephanie Lentz opened a store that was consistent with her values.
+Scoop Marketplace, on First Hill in Seattle (151 12th Ave.) sells all-organic, package-free food and home goods in a bright and airy space shared with The Works.
+She hopes the zero-waste store can help people learn to shop while creating less garbage.

 “I just needed a grocery store that better aligned with my family values,” Lentz says.
 “There wasn’t one, so I created it.”

 Scoop Marketplace packs a lot into its small footprint.
 The shelves are lined with neatly labeled glass jars of bulk dried foods: staples like rolled oats, beans, lentils and flour, and all kinds of spices and teas.
 You’ll find everything from black lava salt to spirulina powder to Ashwagandha root powder.